 Please note that this information is for educational purposes only.
 It’s not intended to replace the advice or attention of health-care professionals.

-And in addition to saving nearly $4 every time a kombucha craving strikes, one of the great parts of brewing your own is that you can play around with the sweetness (a longer fermentation period will yield a less sweet, more acidic kombucha) and also the flavors.
+Health benefits aside, I also happen to like the slightly acidic, apple-cider-vinegar-like flavor.
+There’s something addictive about it.
+And in addition to saving nearly $4 every time a kombucha craving strikes, one of the great parts of making your own kombucha is that you can play around with the sweetness and also the flavors (for example, a longer fermentation period will yield a less sweet, more acidic kombucha).
 I went with a blueberry kombucha this time, adding in just a couple of tablespoons of frozen berries before I bottled it.
 I also really like strawberry and mango, and I’m looking forward to making a ginger version soon.

 The fruit creates this awesome natural carbonation, making the kombucha extra fizzy and fun to sip.
 And if you’re worried about the strands of yeast (you’ll often see them at the bottom of the liquid), it’s really easy to strain those out, rinse them down the drain, and pretend they never existed.
 I also like to pretend the SCOBY never existed.